|11(as of 10/6/2021)

 Apple Pages is a macOS word processing application used to create, edit, and save various document formats.
 It is one of Apple's three productivity apps included with iWork, which is free to Mac and iOS users, and includes Numbers and Keynote.
 The app is also available for iOS devices and as an iCloud web application.

 Pages supports documents in its native .PAGES format, and Microsoft Word .DOCX and .DOC formats.
-It can also export a document to .PDF and .EPUB formats.
+It can also export documents in the .PDF and .EPUB formats.
 When composing a document, you can start from one of 60 high-quality templates provided by Pages or from scratch.
 As you edit your document, you can add text, images, video, shapes, tables, and charts.

 Over the years, Pages has become a more finely tuned word processor for Mac users.
 It comes with solid word processing features, provides a large variety of professional-looking templates, and supports the popular Office Open XML format (DOCX).
-It doesn't offer nearly the same amount of robust word processing power provided by Microsoft Word, but if you are a Mac user needing a capable (and free) word processor, Apple Pages is the solution.
+It doesn't offer nearly the same amount of robust word processing power as Microsoft Word, but if you are a Mac user who needs a capable and free word processor, Apple Pages is the solution.

 Supported File Types